availproject/avail-op-stack-adapter/README.md

 ### Production branch

-The production branch is `master`.
+The production branch is `avail-master`.
-The `master` branch contains the code for latest "stable" releases.
+The `avail-master` branch contains the code for latest "stable" releases.
-Updates from `master` **always** come from the `develop` branch.
+Updates from `avail-master` **always** come from the `avail-develop` branch.

 ### Development branch

-The primary development branch is [`develop`](https://github.com/ethereum-optimism/optimism/tree/develop/).
+The primary development branch is [`avail-develop`](https://github.com/availproject/avail-op-stack-adapter/tree/avail-develop/).
-`develop` contains the most up-to-date software that remains backwards compatible with the latest experimental [network deployments](https://community.optimism.io/docs/useful-tools/networks/).
+`avail-develop` contains the most up-to-date software that remains backwards compatible with the latest experimental.
-If you're making a backwards compatible change, please direct your pull request towards `develop`.
+If you're making a backwards compatible change, please direct your pull request towards `avail-develop`.

-**Changes to contracts within `packages/contracts-bedrock/contracts` are usually NOT considered backwards compatible and SHOULD be made against a release candidate branch**.
-Some exceptions to this rule exist for cases in which we absolutely must deploy some new contract after a release candidate branch has already been fully deployed.
-If you're changing or adding a contract and you're unsure about which branch to make a PR into, default to using the latest release candidate branch.
-See below for info about release candidate branches.

-### Release candidate branches

-Branches marked `release/X.X.X` are **release candidate branches**.
-Changes that are not backwards compatible and all changes to contracts within `packages/contracts-bedrock/contracts` MUST be directed towards a release candidate branch.
-Release candidates are merged into `develop` and then into `master` once they've been fully deployed.
-We may sometimes have more than one active `release/X.X.X` branch if we're in the middle of a deployment.
-See table in the **Active Branches** section above to find the right branch to target.

-## Releases

-### Changesets

-We use [changesets](https://github.com/changesets/changesets) to mark packages for new releases.
-When merging commits to the `develop` branch you MUST include a changeset file if your change would require that a new version of a package be released.

-To add a changeset, run the command `pnpm changeset` in the root of this monorepo.
-You will be presented with a small prompt to select the packages to be released, the scope of the release (major, minor, or patch), and the reason for the release.
-Comments within changeset files will be automatically included in the changelog of the package.

-### Triggering Releases

-Releases can be triggered using the following process:

-1. Create a PR that merges the `develop` branch into the `master` branch.
-2. Wait for the auto-generated `Version Packages` PR to be opened (may take several minutes).
-3. Change the base branch of the auto-generated `Version Packages` PR from `master` to `develop` and merge into `develop`.
-4. Create a second PR to merge the `develop` branch into the `master` branch.

-After merging the second PR into the `master` branch, packages will be automatically released to their respective locations according to the set of changeset files in the `develop` branch at the start of the process.
-Please carry this process out exactly as listed to avoid `develop` and `master` falling out of sync.

-**NOTE**: PRs containing changeset files merged into `develop` during the release process can cause issues with changesets that can require manual intervention to fix.
-It's strongly recommended to avoid merging PRs into develop during an active release.

 ## License

-All other files within this repository are licensed under the [MIT License](https://github.com/ethereum-optimism/optimism/blob/master/LICENSE) unless stated otherwise.
+All other files within this repository are licensed under the [MIT License](https://github.com/availproject/avail-op-stack-adapter/blob/avail-master/LICENSE) unless stated otherwise.